swrjsingh/swrjsingh/README.md

 # 💫 About Me:
 📚 Studying Computer Science @ NITK-Surathkal, India<br>
 👨‍💻 Passionate ML Developer building for the future<br>
-🔍 Currently focused on Speech Synthesis using NVIDIA's Riva and NeMo<br>
+🔍 Currently focused on Speech Synthesis using NVIDIA's Riva and NeMo and building LLM Pipelines using WandB<br>
 ⚡ Learning Reasoning within LLMs and Agents, all about ORCA, ReAct and BAGEL<br>
 🌟 Building a SOTA reasoning-based LLM app to solve doubts with locally generated video-based solutions to any (JEE Advanced) problem in multiple languages. <br>
 💡 Eager to contribute to Foundational ML work in India!
 Looking for opportunities!<br>